AcademySoftwareFoundation/OpenImageIO/src/doc/stdmetadata.rst

     SMPTE key code, encoded as an array of 7 32-bit integers (as a `TypeDesc`, it will be tagged with vecsemantics `KEYCODE`).

+.. option:: "Focus" : float

+    The camera's focus distance of the captured image.